Wheels, tires, tubes - how do I choose them for my wheelchair?

 The right tube for the tire

-When it comes to inner tubes for wheelchair wheels, there are models for different tire diameters and with different valve types:
+The tubes for wheelchair wheels are available with different tyre diameters and different valve types:

 Front wheels for wheelchairs

-In most cases it is possible to replace individual parts, but sometimes it is necessary to replace the whole wheels.
+In most cases, it is possible to replace individual parts, but sometimes it is necessary to replace the whole wheel.
 They are usually made of hardened, abrasion-resistant rubber and plastic or carbon fibers that make up the rim.
 They come in different sizes and shapes, each designed to fit a specific wheelchair model.

 Our wheelchairs can be found here and our large selection of spare parts and accessories for wheelchairs can be found here.